Dept. of Experiential Education & Career Management

 A professional summary can be thought of as a mini version of your cover letter.
 This is the ideal section to work some powerful keywords into the resume and is usually about three to five sentences in length.
 Refrain from using "I."

 Beginning with the most recent, this should include any college you have attended, with the location, the degree expected and your expected date of graduation.
 Your GPA and major area(s) of study are optional.
+Do not include your high school education.

 - Tip: Unless you have above a 3.5 it is best to leave your GPA off.